MARMOTatZJU/drl-based-trajectory-tracking/README.md

 ### Python Requirements

 DRLTT requires Python>=3.12.
-If you are using [Conda](https://www.anaconda.com/) for Python environment management, you may create an environment for DRLTT through following command:
+If you are using [Conda](https://www.anaconda.com/) for Python environment management, you may create an environment for DRLTT through the following command:

 ```bash
 conda create --name drltt python=3.12